Rula vs. Geode: Which is better for your needs?

 Key Takeaways

-• Geographic reach: Rula serves all 50 states and D.C. with both telehealth and in-person options, while Geode operates only in six states (Georgia, Illinois, Nebraska, North Carolina, Texas, and Wisconsin), both online and in physical clinic locations.
+• Geographic reach: Rula serves all 50 states and D.C. with both telehealth and in-person options, while Geode operates only in six states (Georgia, Illinois, Nebraska, North Carolina, Texas, and Wisconsin) through physical clinic locations.

-• Provider network size: Rula offers access to 21,000+ licensed providers across 180+ clinical specialties, compared to Geode's smaller network focused on five primary treatment categories with undisclosed provider counts.
+• Provider network size: Rula offers access to 21,000+ licensed providers across 180+ clinical specialties, compared to Geode's smaller network focused on five main treatment categories with undisclosed provider counts.

-• Advanced treatment options: Geode provides specialized treatments like transcranial magnetic stimulation (TMS) and Spravato® (esketamine) for treatment-resistant depression, which aren't available through Rula's network.
+• Advanced treatment options: Geode provides specialized treatments like TMS (transcranial magnetic stimulation) and Spravato® (esketamine) for treatment-resistant depression, while Rula offers more common treatment approaches.

-• Appointment availability: Most Rula patients are seen within three days, but often as soon as tomorrow, while Geode offers same-week appointments typically within days of booking.
+• Appointment availability: Most Rula patients see a provider within 10 days (often as soon as tomorrow), while Geode offers same-week appointments typically within days of booking.

 • Cost transparency: Rula publishes clear self-pay pricing ($150-$225 per session) and provides upfront insurance cost estimates, while Geode requires contacting their office for current self-pay rates and doesn't disclose typical copay amounts.